Itrat Husain Zuberi: Educational Adviser, Ministry of Education, Pakistan

 After the creation of India and Pakistan in 1947, Zuberi continued to serve East Pakistan until 1957, when he became Educational Adviser at the Ministry of Education in Karachi.

 Member, Executive Board of UNESCO

 On 19 December 1957 Zuberi was appointed as a member of the Executive Board of UNESCO, during its 49th session held in Paris.
-The Executive Board adopted the agenda (Item 2) whereby the resignation of Dr Momtazuddin Ahmed (Pakistan) was accepted under paragraph 4 of Article V of UNESCO's Constitution, and appointed Zuberi, Educational Adviser, Ministry of Education Karachi to replace him until the end of his term of office.
+The Executive Board adopted the agenda (Item 2) whereby the resignation of Momtazuddin Ahmed (Pakistan) was accepted under paragraph 4 of Article V of UNESCO's Constitution, and appointed Zuberi, Educational Adviser, Ministry of Education Karachi to replace him until the end of his term of office.

-Zuberi (or Juberi) belongs to Kamboh lineage.

 Zuberi died in Canada, where he was Professor of English literature at the University of Windsor, on 14 December 1964; he was buried in Karachi seven days later.